-At the Grace School Academy, the presenters plan for each middle school teacher to have certification in two subject matter areas.
+At The Hope Academy, the presenters plan for each middle school teacher to have certification in two subject matter areas.
 In this way, the two sixth grade teachers, for example, can teach four subjects to the two sixth grade classes.
 Each teacher will be able to compare more directly each student's relative learning style and subject matter ability in the two subjects she or he teachers, while the two teachers can confer to compare each student across the four disciplines they teach in total.

-Another area of questions was concerning children learning the English language.
+The Subcommittee also asked questions about the proposed school's program for children learning the English language.
 The Department of Education has regulations requiring additional training for teachers of these children, as well as protocols concerning parental involvement and notification, as well as program design.
-The Grace School Academy anticipates hiring specialists to address the needs of students learning the English language as the needs of enrolled students require.
+The Hope Academy anticipates hiring specialists to address the needs of students learning the English language as the needs of enrolled students require.

-The Education Subcommittee hopes that the School Department and the School Board will review and evaluate the ability of the Grace School Academy to address the specialized needs of middle school students, students learning the English language, and the students who fall within both of these groups at the same time.
+The Education Subcommittee hopes that the School Department, the School Board and the Rhode Island Department of Education will review and evaluate the ability of The Hope Academy to address the specialized needs of middle school students, students learning the English language, and the students who fall within both of these groups at the same time.
 At this point in time, Meeting Street School does not have experience operating a full-inclusion middle school program.
 Having teachers provide instruction in two different subjects brings the advantage of continuity, but finding these specially qualified teachers may be more difficult.
-Also, the dual subject teachers will have a greater burden in having to master two different subject matter curriculums, and to refine and develop their instruction to align properly with State standards, which themselves may evolve over time.
+Also, the dual subject teachers will have a greater burden in having to master two different subject matter curriculums, and to refine and develop their instruction to align properly with

+State standards, which themselves may evolve over time.

-In short, the Grace School Academy brings many advantages for general education students as well as special education students.
+In short, the Hope Academy brings many advantages for general education students as well as special education students.
 The Meeting Street School's existing program provides a valuable base of knowledge and experience about how such a program can work in a traditional elementary school classroom setting, where traditionally a single teacher covers all subjects with the class over the course of the school day.
 In short, the Subcommittee sees a more extensive foundation for the proposed school's elementary program than its middle school program.
 With that said, there are other K-8 schools of similar size, and the record of the current Grace School at Meeting Street School is strong.

-2. Special Education Programs at the Providence School Department the Providence School Department has the responsibility to provide a free appropriate public education to all students with disabilities, and to do so in the least restrictive environment.
+2. Special Education Programs at the Providence School Department

+Pursuant to the requirements of the Individuals with Disabilities Education Act (IDEA), the Providence School Department has the responsibility to provide a free appropriate public education to all students with disabilities, and to do so in the least restrictive environment.
 The School Department develops individual education plans (IEP's) for each student to accomplish this requirement.
 Currently, around 17% of the District's enrollment (or more than 3,000) students receive special education services.